What Is a 503A Pharmacy? Key Facts & Regulations

 Which Organization Regulates Traditional 503A Pharmacies?

 “Traditional” 503A compounding pharmacies are regulated primarily by State Boards of Pharmacy.
 State Boards oversee licensure, routine inspections, and enforcement of USP compounding standards for patient-specific prescriptions.
-The FDA retains authority to inspect 503A pharmacies and enforce federal law but does not typically regulate their day-to-day operations.
+The FDA retains authority to inspect 503A pharmacies and enforce federal law; however, routine oversight and licensure are primarily conducted by State Boards of Pharmacy.

 Does the FDA regulate 503A pharmacies?